Get Help Today(877) 648-4288

 Demerol Withdrawal Timeline

-Every individual will experience withdrawal differently, and how they experience it is determined by a number of factors including, how large their average dose of Demerol was, how frequently they took the drug, how they administered the drug, their mental and medical health, and whether they abused other drugs and alcohol with Demerol.
+Every individual will experience withdrawal differently, and the severity it is determined by a number of factors including, how large their average dose of Demerol was, how frequently they took the drug, how they administered the drug, their mental and medical health, and whether they abused other drugs and alcohol with the substance.
 However, there is a general timeline for Demerol withdrawal that most patients fit into.

 The first 24 hours of demerol withdrawal typically produces anxiety.
 Days 2 to 5 are generally when the most intense withdrawal symptoms are experienced.
 People feel fearful and paranoid, sweat profusely, and suffer and muscle cramps and aches.
 The 6th to 14th days typically involve increasingly mild symptoms, with reduced cravings.
 For most patients, by the 15th day, most symptoms will have either disappeared or been greatly reduced in severity.